llvm/circt/docs/Charter.md

 consumption and a communication bottleneck.
 While communication between cores using on-chip memory is also possible, this must be managed explicitly and separately from global memory.
-Explicit dataflow-based programming represents inter-process communication explictly as streams of data, allowing communication intent to be explicitly separated from stateful storage.
+Explicit dataflow-based programming represents inter-process communication explicitly as streams of data, allowing communication intent to be explicitly separated from stateful storage.
 Additionally, since dataflow processes do not share state, dataflow-based programming describes memory locality explicitly